 How to vote

-Voting takes place in polling stations, although an elector can apply to vote by post or appoint a proxy to vote for them.
+Voting takes place in polling stations, although an you can apply to vote by post or appoint someone else (a proxy) to vote for you.

 We are committed to making sure that everyone who wants to vote can do so and offer a range of services for voters before and on polling day.
 This includes: